verdogan/StatsPython/README.md

 correlation.py: find correlation between two variables, using pearson-r score or point-biserial r-test depending on the types

 chisquare.py: find p-value for relationship between two categorical variables using chi-square test

+multicollinearity.py: identify if there are dependent variables within a given dataset